Ghassan Skaff

-Ghassan Skaff is a Lebanese politician and neurosurgeon.
-He is a member of the Parliament of Lebanon from Rachaya district and was a candidate in the 2022 Deputy Speaker of the Lebanese Parliament election.
+Ghassan Skaff (died 13 December 2025) was a Lebanese politician and neurosurgeon.
+He was a member of the Parliament of Lebanon from Rachaya district and was a candidate in the 2022 Deputy Speaker of the Lebanese Parliament election.
 Skaff is a professor and chief of neurosurgery at the American University of Beirut.
+He died on 13 December 2026 from cancer.